albertteoh/istio-go-example/README.md

-# Istio Go Auto-Instrumentation Example
+# Istio Go Instrumentation Example

 The purpose of this example is to explore low-to-no effort open-source instrumentation options available for distributed tracing and understand tradeoffs between solutions.
 Istio is one such solution, providing the means to instrument services at their boundaries via sidecars that proxy calls in and out of the service.